iaora/112-StudyGroup/week1-LL.md

 ######Double Linked Lists

-1. Show how to insert, delete, and search in a single linked list.
+1. Show how to insert, delete, and search in a double linked list.

 2. Implement an algorithm to check if a double linked list is a palindrome.

 ######Circular Linked Lists

-1. Show how to insert, delete, and search in a single linked list.
+1. Show how to insert, delete, and search in a circular linked list.

 2. Given a circular linked list, implement an algorithm which returns node at the beginning of the loop.